Mastering Infrastructure as Code: A Comprehensive Guide to Terraform on Google Cloud Platform

 Linux is my preferred Operating System for installing Terraform.
 It is natively supported.
 In this example, I will be using Centos 7 Core (or Minimal installation)

 Terraform also works on Windows 10 Desktop and Windows Server products.
-Click here for a guide to install on Windows.
+Click here for a guide on how to install it on Windows.

 curl -O https://releases.hashicorp.com/terraform/0.11.10/terraform_0.11.10_linux_amd64.zip